McDonald’s location allegedly offering ‘free’ iPhones to new employees amid worker shortage

-(NEXSTAR) – Welcome to McDonald’s — would you be like an iPhone with that?
+(NEXSTAR) – Welcome to McDonald’s — would you like an iPhone with that?

 Amid widespread reports of restaurant operators struggling to find workers as their dining rooms reopen across the country, one particular McDonald’s restaurant is allegedly trying to entice new hires with the promise of free iPhones.